ukatech/ghost_terminal/README.md

     - `X-SSTP-PassThru-State`
       This return value can be superimposed on the above return value
       If it is `End`, the terminal terminates
+      If it is `Continue`, the terminal does not display any content and goes to the next command acquisition

 ### Other